msherine/Mceween_S_RPS_HW2/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## History

-TODO: Write history

-## Credits

-TODO: Write credits
-// give accreditation to any resources / authors whose work you are using

-## License

-MIT

-TODO: Write license